Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

 See [The Validation Test README](Atlas.MatchingAlgorithm.Test.Validation/ValidationTests/Features/README_MatchingValidationTests.md) for a more detailed, non-technical overview

+*Test Logging*

+Some filesystem logging is configurable for the validation test suite, which will log the searched patient HLA and returned donor HLA, as well as match details.

+This logging can be enabled for successful tests via the `app.config` file in the test project.

+This can be particularly useful for debugging tests with auto-generated test data, to be sure of what searches are being run.

+The logs are written to a sub-folder within the `bin` folder of the project.____

 *Test Data Errors*

 - Note that there is a known, but infrequent, situation in which invalid test data can be selected.